perseas/Pyrseas/docs/dbtoyaml.rst

 ``schema.<name>.yaml`` files and ``<objtype>.<name>.yaml`` files,
 where ``<name>`` is the name of the corresponding objects and ``<objtype>`` is the type of top-level (non-schema) object.
-Note that non-schema refers to PostgreSQL extensions, casts, languages or foreign data wrappers.
+Note that non-schema refers to Postgres extensions, casts, languages or foreign data wrappers.

 The second level, i.e., the ``schema.<name>`` subdirectories contain